The pageload explained

 Use your pageload for content

-Good content consumes memory, must be transferred and calculated for display in the browser – don’t give away meaningful capacities for plugins that don’t really need it or to a theme that wastes your capacity.
+Good content consumes memory, needs to be transferred and calculated for display in the browser – don’t waste useful capacity on plugins that don’t really need it or on a theme that is wasteful with your capacity.

-A low pageload results in a higher PageSpeed and thus improves the Google quality factor of your website – in the organic index and in adwords.
+A low pageload leads to a higher PageSpeed and thus the Google quality factor of your website improves – in the organic index and in Adwords.

-We have created a PageSpeed comparison for top WordPress themes – and with which tools and optimizations you can immediately improve the PageLoad of your website.
+We’ve created a PageSpeed comparison for top WordPress themes – and what tools and optimizations you can use to instantly improve your site’s PageLoad.